choudhury-abhishek29/Python/Data Analysis/readme.txt

-This folder contains all the work done regarding data analysis and machine learning using Python and R.
+This folder contains all the work done regarding data analysis and machine learning using Python.